Note 12 - Stock-based Compensation

 Equity Incentive Plans

-Under the 2020 Plan all employees, directors and consultants are eligible to receive incentive share options or non-statutory share options.
+Under the 2020 Plan all employees are eligible to receive incentive share options and all employees, directors and consultants are eligible to receive non-statutory share options.
 The options generally vest overyears and have a term of years.
-Vested options under the plan generally expire not later than 90 days following termination of employment or service or months following an optionees’ death or disability.
+Vested options under the plan generally expire not later than 90 days following termination of employment or service or months following an optionee's death or disability.
 The fair value of stock options is determined on the grant date and amortized over the vesting period on a straight-line basis.

-The following summarizes the stock option activity for the three months ended April 30, 2023:
+The following summarizes the stock option activity for the six months ended July 31, 2023:

 Restricted stock units (“RSUs”) represent a right to receive one share of the Company’s common stock that is both non-transferable and forfeitable unless and until certain conditions are satisfied.
 Other than restricted stock units granted to our non-employee directors, which vest upon the earlier of the anniversary of the grant date and the Company’s next annual meeting of stockholders, restricted stock units generally vest ratably over aor -year period, subject to continued employment through each anniversary.
 The fair value of restricted stock units is determined on the grant date and is amortized over the vesting period on a straight-line basis.

-The following summarizes the RSU activity for the three months ended April 30, 2023:
+The following summarizes the time-based RSU activity for the six months ended July 31, 2023:

-The total unrecognized stock-based compensation costs related to RSUs was $64.5 million, which is expected to be recognized over a weighted-average period of 2.7 years.
+The total unrecognized stock-based compensation costs related to time-based RSUs was $51.8 million, which is expected to be recognized over a weighted-average period of 2.5 years.

 Market-based Restricted Stock Units

-Market-based restricted stock units (“MBRSUs”) vest over a-year or -year performance period, subject to continued employment through each anniversary and achievement of market conditions, specifically the Company's stock price and an objective relative total shareholder return.
+Market-based restricted stock units (“MBRSUs”) vest over a three-year or-year performance period, subject to continued employment through each anniversary and achievement of market conditions, specifically the Company's stock price and an objective relative total shareholder return.
 The fair value of MBRSUs that include vesting based on market conditions are estimated using the Monte Carlo valuation method.
 Compensation cost for these awards is recognized based on the grant date fair value which is recognized over the vesting period using the accelerated attribution method.

-The following summarizes the MBRSUs activity for the three months ended April 30, 2023:
+The following summarizes the MBRSUs activity for the six months ended July 31, 2023: